Massachusetts Route 122: Route description

 Route 122 begins in Blackstone as a continuation of Rhode Island Route 122.
 The route passes along the Blackstone River through Blackstone and Millville as the main street through both towns.
 In Uxbridge the route crosses the river before meeting Route 146A at its northern terminus, in front of Uxbridge District Court.
-In the center of Uxbridge the route intersects Route 16.
+In the center of Uxbridge, the route intersects Route 16.
 From there, the route continues northward into Northbridge.
 Route 122 roughly bisects that town, crossing the Blackstone River again in the northern end of town.

 From Northbridge, Route 122 enters the Worcester suburb of Grafton.
 In the Farnumsville section of town, Route 122A begins, splitting from its parent route and heading west into Sutton.
 Route 122, meanwhile, continues north, crossing through the center of town before becoming concurrent with Route 140 near Lake Ripple.
 The two routes split after nearly 1.5 mi, crossing under the Massachusetts Turnpike (I-90) without junction just before the split.
 From there, Route 122 turns west, crossing the corner of Millbury (where Exit 96 of the Mass Pike (old exit 11) meets the route) before entering the city of Worcester.

 Once in Worcester, Route 122 meets U.S. Route 20 at an above-grade intersection.
-It then passes through the southeast corner of town before heading towards downtown.
+It then passes through the southeastern corner of town before heading towards downtown.
 Once there, Route 122 crosses under I-290 at Exit 18 (formerly 14).
 The route then splits along two one-way streets before meeting Route 122A once more at Kelley Square.
 The two routes head westward, splitting when Route 122A joins a concurrency with Route 9 and Route 12.
 Route 122 then continues westward into the town of Paxton.